filp/psdiff/README.md

 ## Author

-This tiny library was developed by [Filipe Dobreira](https://github.com/filp)
+This tiny library was developed by [Filipe Dobreira](https://github.com/filp) and (Gabriele Cirulli)[https://github.com/gabrielecirulli]